goFrendiAsgard/chimera-framework/README.md

 * `yamlFile` : The chain file in YAML format
 * `inputs` : Array of inputs
 * `presets` : Initial values of variables
 * `callback` : Callback function.
-Should has one parameter to hold the output of the chain
+Should has two parameter.
+The first parameter to hold the output of the chain, while the second one is boolean which value is going to be `true` if the chain succeed

 # Similar projects, inspirations, and how chimera-framework different from them